johnkevinevangelio/personal-blog/_posts/2020-09-01-callback-promise-async-await.md

 Just like a PROMISE in real life, what you do is that promise on something by saying for example, I promise to make you happy.
 That promise has two results, either  that promise is resolved or that promise is failed or rejected.

+Definition: A promise is an object that may produce a single value some time in the future : either a resolved value, or a reason that it's not resolved (e.g., a network error occurred)

 #### Actual Syntax of Promise

     let p = new Promise((resolve, reject) => {